ResearchComputing/Documentation/docs/running-jobs/batch-jobs.md

 #!/bin/bash
 ```

 The next directives that must be included with your job script are *sbatch* directives.
 These directives specify resource requirements to Slurm for a batch job.
 These directives must come after the shebang directive and before any commands are issued in the job script.
-Each directive contains a flag that requests resource the job would need to complete execution.
+Each directive contains a flag that requests a resource the job would need to complete execution.
 An sbatch directive is written as such:

 ```bash
 #SBATCH --<resource>=<amount>